aitormagan/CD0387-deep-learning-topics-within-computer-vision-nlp-project-starter/README.md

 ### Access
 Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

+## Files

+* `hpo.py`: Used for hyperparameter tuning
+* `train_model.py`: Used for debugging and profiling.
+It extends the `hpo.py` file and and the required hooks.
+In addition, it also logs loss.
+* `inference.py`: It includes the required methods (`model_fn` to load the model and `input_fn` to transform the input into something which can be understood by the model) for the model to be deployed.

 ## Hyperparameter Tuning

 The model which was used for this project was ResNet18 as is the one which is prepared to deal with image identification.